 Moving On After Divorce

 Lastly, but most important, is the act of moving on after your divorce.
-Whether you find you have to work through all these steps are just a few, you will eventually need to put your marriage behind you and move on to a new life.
+You will have to work through all these steps and eventually you will need to put your marriage behind you and move on to a new life.

 How successful you are will depend on how well you were able to deal with the stress generated by your divorce.
 How you handle any conflict and anger, you felt before, during, and after your divorce plays a huge role in the kind of life you will live after your divorce is final.

-Some of the issues you will face as a single person are learning to budget money, possibly returning to the job force after a long absence, or healing the pain of an unwanted divorce.
+Some of the issues you will face as a newly single parent include learning to budget money, possibly returning to the job force after a long absence, and healing the pain of an unwanted divorce.
 Whatever issues come up during separation and divorce, moving on and putting it all behind you depends on your attitude and how much work you are willing to do when it comes to rebuilding your life.